iPhone Photography Tips From A Photographer

 FOAM BOARDS

-Foam boards are great for directing and shaping the light that hits your subject.
+Foam boards are great for shaping the light and bouncing light back to your subject.

 White Foam Board for Photography

-Black foam boards can help you bring out the shadows and contrast for a more moody, dramatic look.
-You can place these near your subject and move them around to see how different placements can affect the shadows in your image.
+Black foam boards can help you add more contrast and shadows to your image.
+You can place these near your subject and move them around to see how different placements can direct and affect the shadows in your image.

 Black Foam Board